nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Notes about the command format:

-* Words in UPPER_CASE are parameters to be supplied by the user.
+* Words in UPPER_CASE are arguments to be supplied by the user.
-e.g. in `history -g GAME_MODE`, `GAME_MODE` is a parameter which can be used as `history -g time`.
+e.g. in `history -g GAME_MODE`, `GAME_MODE` is an argument which can be used as `history -g time`.
 * Items in square brackets are optional.
 e.g. `-g GAME_MODE [-n NUMBER_OF_RECORDS]` can be used as `-g time -n 9` or as `-g time`
 * Parameters can be in any order.
 e.g. if command specifies `history -g GAME_MODE [-n NUMBER_OF_RECORDS]`, `history [-n NUMBER_OF_RECORDS] -g GAME_MODE`
 is also acceptable.
+Note: One parameter is defined as the option e.g. `-g` and its value (if there is such a field) e.g. `time`
-* If a parameter is expected only once in the command but you specified it multiple times, only the first occurrence of the parameter will be taken
+* If a parameter is expected only once in the command, but you specified it multiple times, only the first occurrence of the parameter will be taken
 e.g. if you specify `history -g time -g time -n 10`, only `history -g time -n 10` will be taken.
-* For commands which have a help parameter, if `-h` is among the parameters provided, all other parameters will be ignored and the guide for that command will be displayed. e.g. `history -g time -h -n 10` will be interpreted as `history -h`.
+* For commands which have a `-h` parameter, if `-h` is among the parameters provided, all other parameters will be ignored and the guide for that command will be displayed.
+e.g `history -g time -h -n 10` will be interpreted as `history -h`.
+* All parameters which do not conform to the command syntax will be ignored.
+e.g.2 `clear -gtime` will be interpreted as `clear`
 ### Usage
 ### Open Game